bonniepeng2002/Livi/DEVLOG.md

 - Created ListingCard component, with optional appearance of edit button
   - On click, brings you to the listing details page for the listing

+### February 5:
+- Fixed a horrible, confusing bug by reverting to an old commit, and recreating the necessary files
+- Created TextInput component

 ### Next Up:

 - make components